WebexSamples/webex-auth-sample/README.md

 ## Usage

-- Register a Spark application at https://developer.ciscospark.com/apps.html
+- Register a Webex Teams application at https://developer.webex.com/my-apps
 - Note, the application URL provided during registration should be the URL where this sample app page will be hosted
 - The application Client ID and Client Secret generated during registration are required to run the app